Biswa Singha: Legacy

 Biswa Singha had the skill, intelligence and power which enabled him lay the foundation of a strong kingdom on the ruins of Kamarupa-Kamanta.
 He proved himself to be a successful conqueror and a efficient administrator.
 He had the qualities of a statesman which is evident from his relations with Ahoms.
-It was he, who crushed the strong power of Bhuyans in western Assam and established a strong centralised monarchy, which was destined to play a far important role during of his illustrious son Naranarayan.
+It was he, who crushed the strong power of Bhuyans in western Assam and established a strong centralised monarchy, which was destined to play a far more important role during the reign of his illustrious son Naranarayan.